 Deadline for the modules starting in September will be end of June and for the modules starting in January will be end of October.

 A non-refundable application fee of €30 is paid online at this stage by credit or debit card.

-The application form includes your contact details, educational background, employment details, NMBI number and personal statement (max.
+The application form includes your contact details, educational background, employment details, PPS and NMBI number and personal statement (max.
 300 words, you can have this ready in a Word document to copy and paste) to assess your suitability for the module for which you are applying.